-There were no material transfers to or from reserves or provisions during the financial year.
+There were no material transfers to or from reserves or provisions during the financial year other than as disclosed in the financial statements.

 Dividends

 There were no dividends proposed, declared or paid by the Company since the end of the previous financial year.
 The Board of Directors does not recommend any dividend in respect of the current financial year.